F Minor

 How to play F minor on the piano

-To find the root note of F minor, you'll need to find the F on the keyboard.
-If you look at the black keys in groups of three, the white key immediately to the left of the group is the F.
+To play the F minor chord, start by finding the root of the chord: F. Looking at the keyboard, find the black keys in groups of three.
+The white key immediately to the left of the group is F. From there, you can build the chord.

 C - Fifth finger (5)